zenkay/personal-blog/php/wp-content/plugins/simple-share-buttons-adder/readme.txt

 9. Use the widget option to add share buttons!

 == Changelog ==

+= 4.2 =
+* Fix for those having trouble, error for centered buttons only

+= 4.1 =
+* Add missing closing div causing trouble

+= 4.0 =
+* I was hoping 4.0 would be really exciting, but there were a few things to fix for you guys :)
+* Align-right option added!
+* Center option fixed
+* booShowShareCount notice removed
+* Settings page CSS updated to fit more nicely

+= 3.9 =
+* A temporary fix for including CSS when using shortcode only

+= 3.8 =
+* A serious cleanup of previous small wanrings/notices
+* CSS now only shows when it is required (thanks goes out to https://github.com/emilyljohnson)
+* Add rel="nofollow" option added
+* Add different text for the widget area if you wish
+* Flattr bug fix, and title added (thanks to https://github.com/Sena for that)
+* Remove 'tooltip' style hover to share text link
+* Fix more validation errors, please check any custom CSS you may have applied to links with IDs
+* WHAT'S NEXT??
+Well providing all goes well with this release, it shall include responsive icon buttons!!

+= 3.7 =
+* Error reporting on if WP_DEBUG is set to true
+* Share text no longer links to simplesharebuttons.com by default
+* There will more improvements for 3.8, this version is a requirement from WordPress

+= 3.6 =
+* Errors removed, too many thousands of different possible server configurations out there!
+* Custom Print button upload option added.

+= 3.5 =
+* Due to an extremely generous donation, a Print button has been added!
+* Changed div from an ID to a class.
+Please note if your CSS points to #ssba, you must update this to .ssba
+* Removed extra a couple of extra double quotes
+* Improved/more descriptive 'alt' tags for the visually-impaired
+* Improved code for placement checking
+* Error reporting switched back on for developers trying to debug their code.
+If you have any errors displayed, please report them.
+Then temporarily hide by removing the two double slashes on line 24 of simple-share-buttons-adder.php - //error_reporting(0);
+* Obsolete 'center' tags relaced with a div styled with text-align:center
+* Whitespace of email sharing option fixed with %20
+* & replaced with &amp; to fix validation errors

 = 3.4 =
 * An attempted fix for a reported broken Pinterest count, massive thanks to http://wordpress.org/support/profile/crookedmicks for taking the time to find this and let us know